- This post contains affiliate links. Read more here.

 - Doors open easily with a two-finger locking mechanism

-This is a genuinely spacious cage, at 65 inches tall with four levels of play space for your kitty.
+At 65 inches tall with four levels of play space for your kitty, this is a genuinely spacious cage.
 The strong, stable base helps it stand sturdy, while rubber casters on the bottom let you easily move it around your home.
 Best of all, the deluxe enclosure has a paw-friendly design with no gap or pinch points to harm fuzzy little feet.
 The aluminum cage is easy to assemble.

 - Materials: aluminum, with plastic plan